w3f/polkadot-wiki/docs/learn/learn-governance.md

 more difficult for a proposal to pass depending on voting power (turnout) and origin (Council or public).

-Adaptive Quorum Biasing creates essentially three tallying mechanisms: majority carries, super-majority approve, and super-majority against.
+Adaptive Quorum Biasing creates three tallying mechanisms: majority carries, super-majority approve, and super-majority against.
 They all equate to a simple majority-carries system at 100% turnout, and their selection depends on which entity proposed the proposal and whether all Council members voted yes (in the case of Council Referenda).

 |          **Entity**          |                   **Metric**                   |
 | :--------------------------: | :--------------------------------------------: |